 In yogic philosophy, the physical body is a storehouse of samskaras– thought, emotion, and behavioural patterns– laid down and then reinforced through repeated experiences.
 These loopy chains may foster activities towards self-actualisation, neutral experiences, or self-destruction.

 Journalling your mindsphere is one way to expose and observe patterns of thought.
 Though I recently looked to my own pile of journals which were written from age 10 onward, with a feeling of irritation and burden.
 For me, journaling has always helped release tension during moments of emotional distress.
 So, it really just appeared as huge pile of baggage I have been lugging around with me everywhere I moved, slowing me down from truly welcoming a new day.

 I thought that enough was enough.
 I have come pretty far in trauma processing in the last year, and announced that it was time I burn this bullshit to the ground.
 On a sunny spring evening, close friends joined me around a fire pit with their own journals, and we watched the pages of our past turn to ash and smoke together.
 It was an exhilarating experience.

 As I looked to the flames, it reminded me of the process of silent mindfulness meditation retreat – which involves an exploration of one’s own body of stories.
-It is a practice of meeting and greeting all thought, emotion, and behavioural patterns with an attitude of compassion… so many times, until they become so boring and redundant, they lose their original potency.
+It can be a practice of meeting and greeting all painful thoughts, emotion, and behavioural patterns with an attitude of compassion… so many times, until they become so boring and redundant, they lose their original potency.
 At that point a weight is lifted, and the path moving forward becomes that much more clear and intentional.